RadioTux

 RadioTux is a German internet radio show.
 The topics are mostly around free and open source software, free operating systems like *BSD and Linux, as well as on sociopolitical issues.
-It was founded in 2001.
+It was founded in 2001 and remains active as of 2025.

-There have been made more than 100 transmissions and many interviews with famous people like Mark Shuttleworth, Miguel de Icaza, Hans Reiser, Jon “Maddog” Hall, Richard Stallman and so on.
+There have been made more than 500 shows and many interviews with people like Mark Shuttleworth, Miguel de Icaza, Hans Reiser, Jon “Maddog” Hall, Richard Stallman and so on.

 Since 2005 there are also several podcasts available one is the interview feed in English.

-Everybody can participate on RadioTux.
-All topics are welcome: there are no limits.

-The site of the project is based on a wiki, which means that anyone can use his/her web browser to enhance the contents of the pages by editing them.
-This makes it really easy for everyone to participate.

-Internal communication works over a mailing list, which is open for everyone to listen in.

-Radio on demand

-Shows are produced on a monthly basis.
+History

+RadioTux began as an audio-on-demand project for Linux and open-source topics.

+During its early years, the show offered downloadable episodes in MP3, RealAudio and Ogg/Vorbis formats and gradually expanded into terrestrial FM radio broadcasting.

+Between 2002 and 2005, RadioTux programmes were also aired via German community and free radio stations such as Juniradio (Berlin), Radio R.O.M., Radio Kanalratte and Radio Corax (Halle).

+Later, broadcasts were carried by the Berlin station reboot.fm as part of its independent cultural programming.

+In its early years, a new episode was released every two weeks.
+Later, the production schedule shifted to a monthly format.
 Several volunteers are involved in this process; they include reports, essays, interviews and free music.
 Depending on the material these shows take 30 to 60 minutes.
 Users interested in the information only can download a stripped down version without music.

-The shows are available in MP3 as well as in the free Ogg/Vorbis format.

-Up to now (July 2008) more than 80 shows have been produced.
-Some of them have been broadcast live at the Berlin radio station.

-On the website everyone may leave suggestions for upcoming shows.
+Throughout the 2000s and 2010s, RadioTux expanded into live event coverage at German open-source conferences including the Chemnitzer Linux-Tage, LinuxTag and CeBIT.

+In 2010, the project served as a media partner and moderator for an open-source programme at CeBIT in cooperation with LPI Central Europe, Univention and Linuxhotel.

+Binärgewitter (literally "binary thunderstorm") is a technology podcast that originated as a spin-off of the RadioTux Talk format around 2011.

+The show focuses on topics such as web development, open-source culture, digital privacy, and technology policy, often from a developer’s perspective.

+Since the 2020s, RadioTux has continued its presence at national and international open-source conferences.

+Many current interviews are recorded directly from industry and community events such as the KubeCon series, the Chemnitzer Linux-Tage, and the Free and Open Source Software Conference (FrOSCon), reflecting the project's ongoing focus on contemporary open-source and cloud-native technologies.